-Interior Exhibits William Still's mother Sidney and four of her children lived in a house similar to this on Alexander "Saunders" Griffith's plantation.
+William Still's mother Sidney and four of her children lived in a house similar to this on Alexander "Saunders" Griffith's plantation.
 Her husband, Levin Still, had been set free in 1798 by his young enslaver and resettled in New Jersey, hoping to bring his family there.
 Around 1806, Sidney escaped with her four children, but was soon recaptured.

 After being locked away for three months, she was released and promptly fled again.
 In a heartbreaking decision, she was forced to leave behind two sons, Peter and Levin.
 Enraged by her actions, Griffith sold the two boys to slave traders from Kentucky.
 After joining her husband in New Jersey, Sidney renamed herself Charity, and the Stills raised a large family there.
 William, born in 1821, was the youngest of 18 siblings.

 William Still became educated and moved to Philadelphia where he became Chairman of the Philadelphia Vigilance Committee of the Pennsylvania Anti-Slavery Society, assisting in the escapes of an estimated 1,500 freedom seekers.
 Harriet Tubman frequently passed through Still's office, seeking protection and support for her rescues.

-In 1850, Still realized that one of the men he was assisting was his own lost brother Peter, who had been sent to Alabama by his Kentucky enslavers
+In 1850, Still realized that one of the men he was assisting was his own lost brother Peter, who had been sent to Alabama by his Kentucky enslavers years earlier.

-The Still Center is on the grounds of the Caroline County 4-H Youth Park.
-There are picnic pavilions restrooms, exhibits, and a conference center in the complex.
-William Still recorded important documentation on the people, places, conditions and methods of escape of those fleeing slavery through his office in Philadelphia.
-His records were published in 1871 as The Underground Railroad. years earlier.
 Peter's later memoir, The Kidnapped and the Ransomed, raised enough funds to purchase his enslaved family.
 William Still's documentation of more than 1,000 freedom seekers was published in 1871 as The Underground Railroad, one of the most important and authentic records of the operations of the Underground Railroad in history.

-The Interpretive Center celebrates the Still family's own daring and heart-wrenching struggle for freedom from bondage through escape, resettlement, and later, Underground Railroad activity.
-The center, housed in a historic one room "cottage" from 1820, features a period "slave cabin" interior, exhibits and a "garden patch" highlighting foodstuffs common in gardens cultivated by Eastern Shore enslaved people.
-Next Site Turn left onto Detour Rd.
-Turn right onto MD 16 E. Travel 0.3 mile.
-Turn left onto MD 313 N / MD 404 W for 3.4 miles.
-Turn left onto Legion Rd.
-Turn right onto 5th Ave.
-Turn left onto Market St. and travel 3 blocks to the corner of 2nd and Market streets.
-The Caroline Courthouse will be on your right.
-Metered parking is around the courthouse.
-Previous Site Turn left onto Detour Rd.
+William Still recorded important documentation on the people, places, conditions and methods of escape of those fleeing slavery through his office in Philadelphia.
+His records were published in 1871 as The Underground Railroad.

+The Still

+Center is on

+the grounds

+of the

+Caroline

+County

+4-HYouth

+Park.
+There

+are picnic

+pavilions,

+restrooms,

+exhibits, and

+a conference

+center in

+the complex.

+The Interpretive Center celebrates the Still f amily's own daring and heart-wrenching struggle for freedom from bondage through escape, resettlement, and later, Underground Railroad activity.
+The 1820 house underwent restoration for years, and opened to the public in 2022.
+Onsite signage tells the stories of the site from the time of Algonquin Indians, early commercial agriculture, and the William Still family connection.
+A glass rear door allows visitors to see inside the restored historic dwelling.

+Turn left onto Detour Rd.

+Turn right onto MD 16 E.

+Travel 0.3 mile.
+Turn left

+onto MD 313 N / MD 404

+W for 3.4 miles.
+Turn left

+onto Legion Rd.
+Turn right

+onto 5th Ave.
+Turn left

+onto Market St. and travel

+3 blocks to the corner of

+2nd and Market streets.
+The

+Caroline Courthouse will

+be on your right.
+Metered

+parking is around the

+courthouse.

+Turn left onto Detour Rd.
 Turn left onto MD 16 W. Travel 3.8 miles.
 Turn right onto Wilkins Branch Rd.
 Travel 0.9 mile.
 Turn right onto Gilpin Point Rd.
 Travel 1.3 miles.
 Turn right onto Holly Park Dr. Gilpin's Point Landing pocket park will be on your left.

 Caroline Courthouse

-BYWAY MARKER

-Courthouse Square 109 Market Street Denton, MD 21629
+BYWAY MARKER Courthouse Square 109 Market Street Denton, MD 21629